tugot17/pmpp/chapter-21/README.md

 **c.
 64**
 **d.
 16**

+Depth 0: 1 block launching 4 children
+Depth 1: 4 blocks each launching 4 children
+Depth 2: 16 blocks each launching 4 children

+`1 + 4 + 16 = 21` child kernel launches.

+**c**

 ### Exercise 4
 **True or False: Parent kernels can define new __constant__ variables that will be inherited by child kernels.**

+Constant memory is compile-time defined: Constant variables (declared with __constant__) must be defined at compile time, not runtime.
+They're part of the compiled kernel image.
+There's no mechanism for kernels to dynamically create new constant memory variables during execution.

+**False**

 ### Exercise 5
 **True or False: Child kernels can access their parents’ shared and local memories.**

+As per book:
+> The memory that can be accessed by both parent threads and their child grids includes global memory, constant mem- ory, and texture memory.
+A parent thread should not pass pointers to local mem- ory or shared memory to their child grids because local memory and shared memory are private to the thread and the thread block, respectively.

+**False**

 ### Exercise 6